|

 GRETTA:

-Variant of Danish/German Greta, meaning
+English variant spelling of Danish/Swedish Greta, meaning

 "pearl."